microsoft/mggraph-intune-samples/README.md

   This sequence of steps can be used for each folder....

 #### 2. Authentication with Microsoft Graph
-Auth will need to be added to scripts for automation
+Auth will need to be added to scripts for automation: https://learn.microsoft.com/en-us/powershell/microsoftgraph/authentication-commands?view=graph-powershell-1.0
 ```
 Please specify your user principal name for Azure Authentication:
 ```